smucclaw/internal_docs/docs/current_system/index.md

 > while there is one generic L4 syntax, L4 really admits of different fragments, each with their own specialized semantics, corresponding to the various transpilers.

-We'll systematically discuss each of these transpilers and their statuses when we [discuss the codebase in more detail](https://l4-documentation.readthedocs.io/en/stable/docs/links-returning-users.html).
-But before doing that, let's briefly survey what I take to be the most functional components of the current system.
+We'll systematically discuss each of these transpilers and their statuses when we [discuss the codebase in more detail](./codebase/index.md).
+But before doing that, let's briefly survey what I (YM) take to be the most currently functional components of the L4 ecosystem --- or, to put it another way, what one can currently do with L4.

 ## The (currently-most-functional) transpiler pipelines / components that don't involve visualization